Sunday, February 1, 2026

 For any reader familiar with near-Earth stars, it wasn't a surprise that Trisolaris turned out to be Alpha Centauri.

 If we're applying hard science fiction rules, then it's too great a coincidence that the aliens are within a few millennia of our own technological level.
 Aliens are much more likely to be either trilobites, or "phyla beyond [human] knowing" to use Benford's term, than something at all cognitively similar to humans that comes here on metal ships.
 This is a point that many readers of science fiction will not mind, but will bother anyone familiar with current academic thinking regarding the Fermi paradox.
 The fact that they even feel the need to insult us - "YOU ARE BUGS" projected on our retinas - makes them seem a bit too human-like.
 In fact the entire description of the "real" internal behavior of the Trisolarans is far too anthropomoprhic.
-There was some mention of the "living computer" having been a real thing there, and their movements being much faster than humans', so I hope I'm missing some slight of hand like the one Vinge used in Deepness in the Sky (the spider-aliens were in fact much more alien than they were portrayed earlier, with some internal narrative-style sleight of hand justifying this.)
+There was some mention of the "living computer" having been a real thing there, and their movements being much faster than humans', so I hope I'm missing some sleight of hand like the one Vinge used in Deepness in the Sky (the spider-aliens were in fact much more alien than they were portrayed earlier.)

 Plot problem - if the goal is to disable scientists, then the sophons could do a lot better than create a spooky countdown in someone's visual field.
 You could blind them, or cause them to hallucinate.
 In the real world, hallucinations and even tinnitus alone can effectively disable people.
 Sensory disruption is much more effective than some higher order cognitive interference introduced by undermining ideas in a lawful universe.
 Furthermore this suggests a shockingly detailed knowledge of human psychology on the Trisolarans' part.